goszpeti/conan_explorer/README.md

                     {
                         "name": "App3",
                         "package_id": "app3/0.3.0@user3/stable",
-                        "executable": "bin/app3", // extension (.exe) can be ommited for windows
+                        "console_application": true, // starts in a new console window "executable": "bin/app3", // extension (.exe) can be ommited for windows
                         // Icon can be ommitted
                     }